-9 CFR 303.1(b)(1); M.S.
+9 CFR 303.1(b)(1), M.S.
 34A.02 subd.8

-Wild Game processors that cook product must heat the product to a time and temperature combination sufficient to kill pathogens and ensure products are safe and wholesome.
+Wild game processors that cook product must heat it to a time and temperature combination sufficient to kill pathogens and ensure products are safe and wholesome.
 The specific requirements for these activities include:

-vities iliciaue.
-Recording cooking temperatures and times for every batch of product produced on a handwritten log, chart recorder, data logger or other means; Reprocessing or discarding products that do not meet cooking or smoking temperatures necessary to kil pathogens; and Using a time and temperature combination to ensure pathogen destruction.
-Most wild game facilities will use a time and temperature combinations found in USDA FSIS Appendix A. The MN Food Code and other regulatory or peer reviewed scientific documents are other options.
+- Recording cooking temperatures and times for every batch of product produced on a handwritten log, chart recorder, data logger, or by other means - Reprocessing or discarding products that do not meet cooking or smoking temperatures necessary to kill pathogens - Using a time and temperature combination to ensure pathogen destruction.
+Most wild game facilities will use a time and temperature combination found in USDA FSIS Appendix A or the MN Food Code.
+Other regulatory or peer-reviewed scientific documents are also options

-For more information please contact Minnesota Department of Agriculture-Dairy and Meat Inspection Division at 651-201-6300, MDA.meatpoultryegg@state.mn.us or visit their website at www.mda.state.mn.us
+For more information, contact the MDA Dairy and Meat Inspection Division at 651-201-6300 or MDA.meatpoultryegg@state.mn.us, or visit www.mda.state.mn.us/food-feed/wild-game-processing.